 The ignition system presents a serious shock hazard.
 The primary circuit operates in excess of 250 volts; the secondary circuit operates in excess of 25,000 volts.
-Use caution to avoid injury from shock or injury resulting from your reaction to shock.
-Do not handle primary or secondary ignition components while the engine is cranking or running.
+Use cauresulting from your reaction to shock.
+Do not handle primary or secondary ignition components while the engine is cranking or runnina.